valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 command is received, this means that the server will likely need a read call in order to read each command from every client.
 Also RTT is paid as well.

-Redis supports [pipelining](/topics/pipelining), so it is possible to send multiple commands at once, a feature often exploited by real world applications.
+Valkey supports [pipelining](/topics/pipelining), so it is possible to send multiple commands at once, a feature often exploited by real world applications.
-Redis pipelining is able to dramatically improve the number of operations per second a server is able do deliver.
+Valkey pipelining is able to dramatically improve the number of operations per second a server is able do deliver.

 Consider this example of running the benchmark using a